 Man found dead in car in Cleveland’s Slavic Village neigborhood

-CLEVELAND, Ohio (WOIO) - A 27-year-old Cleveland man was found dead inside a vehicle in Slavic Village Monday.
+CLEVELAND, Ohio (WOIO) - A 27-year-old Cleveland man was found dead inside his vehicle in Slavic Village Monday.

 The Cuyahoga County Medical Examiner identified the victim as Cynquan Leggett.